 Yes, people like me.
 People willing to be ruthless about the development of our children, even when the high ideals of others condemn us as selfish or unwoke.

 We say there should be no competition in public education as if that changes the fact that it – for better or worse – is competitive.
-Too often families like mine are the ones losing and we’re told to grin a bear as a show of shared values.
+Too often families like mine are the ones losing and we’re told to grin and bear as a show of shared values.
 If we’re being real, the people who criticize our school choice decisions are often doing so with no children of their own, or after having put their own children in one safe harbor or another.

 We can say public education shouldn’t pick winners and losers, and I’ll agree, but that doesn’t change reality.
 Parents who don’t actively choose schools are vulnerable to irrevocable losses.
 As the cliche says, childhood has no rewind.